SabeDoesThings/Nexa.jl/README.md

 I am currently creating a simple game library for the Julia programing language.
 It is called Nexa and at the moment I have simple key presses, image loading, and a simple game loop.
 It is not much right now but I only started working on it 2 days ago.

 ## My goal:
-My goal for this project is to make a simple library to make game easily in Julia.
-Something like raylib, its not too bloated but still very easy to use.
+My goal for this project is to make a simple library to easily make games in Julia.
+Something like raylib, its not too bloated, very easy to use, very powerful, and can make just about anything.

 ## Why am I making this?
 Well one the julia game dev ecosystem is super scarce and there are only a couple libraries that are actually good.